-The teachings of Jesus the Christ went beyond the simple 10 Commandments of the Sinai Covenant.
+The teachings of Jesus went beyond the simple Ten of the Sinai Covenant.
 Under the New Covenant we are to pray for our enemies - for those who despitefully use us or persecute us.
-We are to love one another as He loved us.
+We are to love one another as He loved us (John 13:34).
 These are higher standards.
-This does NOT void the standards enjoined by the Sinai Covenant, but rather adds to them.
+This does NOT void the standards enjoined by the Sinai Covenant, but rather adds a new dimension.

 GOD’S LAW IS FROM EVERLASTING.

 Romans 5:15 “Before the law (of Sinai), sin was in the world.”